7 minute read

 Pensions Dashboards launch date

 In Part 1: 30 April – 30 November 2025, large pension schemes and providers will connect to the ecosystem.
-Master trust schemes that provide money purchase benefits only to 20,000 or more members and FCA-regulated operators of a personal pension scheme, stakeholder pension scheme, a retirement annuity contract, a pension buy-out contract including a ‘section 32’ buy-out policy or an FSAVC being required to connect first by 30 April 2025.
+Master trust schemes that provide money purchase benefits only with up to 20,000 or more members and FCA-regulated operators of a personal pension scheme, stakeholder pension scheme, a retirement annuity contract, a pension buy-out contract including a ‘section 32’ buy-out policy or an FSAVC are being required to connect first by 30 April 2025.

 In Part 2: 31 January – 30 September 2026, medium schemes and providers will connect to the ecosystem.
 Relevant occupational pension schemes with 750-999 members and FCA-regulated operators of a personal pension scheme, stakeholder pension scheme, a retirement annuity contract, a pension buy-out contract including a ‘section 32’ buy-out policy or an FSAVC with 4999 members or below, being required to connect first by 31 January 2026.